userthx1138/intune-for-apple-devices/docs/Software-Updates.md

 # Update Methods prior to iOS 17 / macOS 14

-_Prior to the implemetation of Declaritive Device Management (DDM) on Apple operating systems updates were managed using a series of MDM commands.
+_Prior to the implemetation of Declarative Device Management (DDM) on Apple operating systems updates were managed using a series of MDM commands.
 This was configured in the Update Policies area of the Intune UI_

 In the **Intune UI**